Racial & Ethnic Identity

 - Privilege, Power, and Difference by Allan G. Johnson

-- What opportunities exist for me to engage with local communities and learn about their experiences with race and ethnicity?
+What local opportunities exist to learn about race and culture?

-- How will you keep in contact with the friends you made while abroad?
+How will I stay in touch with friends I made abroad?

 “ I found that I connected even more with my heritage by studying abroad.
 Everyone was so diverse it was cool to see how different we all are and how our unique identities make us special. ” — Spain, Spring 2023